martindale/snarl/README.md

 Plugins for snarl can add commands or other functionality.
 For example, the included `karma` plugin lets snarl keep track of karma for various users.

-To use a plugin, simply require it, as follows:
+To use another plugin, simply require it, as follows:

 ```js
 var Snarl = require('./lib/snarl');